Cryostat 3.0.0

 status: {}

 Port number 9977 is the default HTTP port that the Agent exposes for its internal webserver that services Cryostat requests.
 The CRYOSTAT_AGENT_AUTHORIZATION value is particularly noteworthy: these are the credentials that the Agent will include in API requests it makes to Cryostat to advertise its own presence.
-You should create a Kubernetes Service Account for this purpose and replace abcd1234 with the base64-encoded authentication token associated with the service account.
+You should create a Kubernetes Service Account for this purpose and replace abcd1234 with the authentication token associated with the service account.
 For testing purposes you may use your own user account’s authentication token, for example with oc whoami --show-token.

 Finally, create a Service to enable Cryostat to make requests to this Agent: